+1.3.
 "Liaison " with Tivù

-Tivù, a company created by the main Italian terrestrial broadcasters (La7, Mediaset and RAI), aims to provide satellite Free To Air digital television in areas not covered by terrestrial networks under the "tivùsat" brand.
+Tivù, a company created by the main Italian terrestrial broadcasters (Telecom Italia Media, Mediaset and RAI), aims to provide satellite Free To Air digital television in areas not covered by terrestrial networks under the "tivùsat" brand.
 To protect the integrity of content rights, services are scrambled, with end-users being issued a smart card to access the services.

-First technical specifications for tivùsat were issued in 2008 for SD STBs as S-Book 1.0, which was derived by DGTVi's D-Book.
-HDFI and Tivù joined their forces to develop HD-Book SAT 1.0, which extended S-Book with HD-specific features (formats, codecs, connectors, signalling).
+First technical specifications for tivusat were issued in 2008 for SD STBs as S-Book 1.0, which was derived by DGTVi's D-Book.
+HDFI and Tivu joined their forces to develop HD-Book SAT 1.0, which extended S-Book with HD-specific features (formats, codecs, connectors, signalling).

-Besides applying all the necessary corrigenda to HD-Book SAT 1.0, this document is meant to get the satellite platform aligned with the new advanced features, like first generation (Frame Compatible) 3DTV and broadband enhancements (e.g. Adaptive Streaming and generic DRM support), which have been introduced on the terrestrial platform since HD-Book DTT 2.0.
+Besides applying all the necessary corrigenda to HD-Book SAT 1.0, version 2.0 was meant to get the satellite platform aligned with the new features, like first generation (Frame Compatible) 3DTV and broadband enhancements (e.g. Adaptive Streaming and generic DRM support), which had been introduced on the terrestrial platform since HD-Book DTT 2.0.